Paulo Pereira · Realtor® | Keller Williams Elite Partners III Realty

 The formula: take your estimated home value, multiply by 0.0065, divide by 30.
 That is your approximate daily cost.

-Then ask your agent one question: what is your strategy to sell this home within 30 days?
+Then ask any agent you interview one question: what is the strategy to sell this home before the carry cost becomes the story?
 If the answer involves the word "hope," keep looking.

 Paulo Pereira